 If the jaundice is high, your surgeon may advise biliary drainage prior to surgery.
 This could be either via the Trans hepatic route called a PTBD or by the endoscopic route via ERCP.

 Some bile duct cancers will only require a bile duct resection along with complete removal of all portal lymph nodes.
-Many other bile duct cancers which track along the right or the left bile duct will require more extensive surgery in the form of right or left hepatectomy with the removal of the bile duct and the portal nodes.
+Many other bile duct cancers that track along the right or the left bile duct will require more extensive surgery in the form of right or left hepatectomy with the removal of the bile duct and the portal nodes.
 Often the caudate lobe of the liver also has to be removed.
 The reconstruction is in the form of a loop of the intestine is joined to the remnant bile duct called a hepaticojejunostomy.

 Those patients in which bile duct cancers have already spread to other parts of the liver or distant parts of the body would not be able to undergo radical surgery.
 Palliation in these patients would be in the form of metal stents and chemotherapy or radiation.